 - providing advice about the law and best practice to help with recruiting, training and retaining staff

-- designing, organising and running equal opportunities training courses
+- designing, organising and running training

 There are routes into becoming an equal opportunities officer for both graduates and school leavers.

 It's not essential to have a degree to become an equal opportunities officer, but you'll need a clear understanding of equal opportunities legislation and good practice in diversity and inclusion.
 You can build this via a general HR roles and/or an HR qualification.

 If you have experience working with people from different backgrounds and have seen the impact of this, this will strengthen your application.
 Voluntary work may help, as will any work experience where you've worked with a broad range of people.

 To find out about how you can get into other public sector careers via a school leaver route (eg an apprenticeship or school leaver training programme) see the public sector section of TARGETcareers, our website aimed at school leavers.